Epinephrine Autoinjector Market Size and Share

 Epinephrine Autoinjector Market Analysis by Mordor Intelligence

-The epinephrine autoinjector market was worth USD 3.45 billion in 2025 and is forecast to reach USD 5.15 billion by 2030, registering an 8.34% CAGR.
+The epinephrine autoinjector market size was worth USD 3.45 billion in 2025 and is forecast to reach USD 5.15 billion by 2030, registering an 8.34% CAGR.
 The sustained rise stems from wider allergy prevalence, mandatory device stocking in public spaces and progressive reimbursement reforms that are lowering financial barriers for patients.
 Alternative delivery formats such as the needle-free neffy nasal spray have broadened treatment options rather than cannibalising demand, because they pull previously hesitant users into active care pathways.
 Production capacity is scaling in tandem: SHL Medical’s 2025 United States plant opening expands domestic autoinjector output, while contract development organisations are adding lines to hedge supply chain risk.
 State price-cap laws and pharmacy-benefit-manager formulary listings now support multi-pack purchasing, which encourages households to store devices at home, work and school.
 At the same time, sustainability commitments by device makers and integrated digital features that track expiration dates are reshaping product development priorities.

 Key Report Takeaways